Dricmoy/UofA-CS-Planner/README.md

 ## Introduction

+We wanted to design a course planner for students eager to shape their academic journey at the university level.
+Our platform empowers students to strategically plan their future courses, making it seamless to chart a path toward their desired degree.

 This project aims to provide a full-stack solution for creating and managing a course planner.
 The frontend is built with React and Vite, styled using Tailwind CSS.
 The backend, powered by Express, loads data into a cloud server and exposes an API endpoint for class information.
+The data is gathered with python via web scraping.

 ## Technologies Used
+- Python
 - React
 - Vite
 - Tailwind CSS